microsoft/finops-toolkit/docs/powershell/hubs/Remove-FinOpsHub.md

 The **Remove-FinOpsHub** command removes a FinOps hub instance and optionally keep the storage account hosting cost data.

+The comamnd returns a boolean value indicating whether all resources were successfully deleted.

 <br>

 ## 🧮 Syntax